-This deliverable documents the progress on characterising the main building blocks for representing uncertainty in an integrated anthropogenic CO2 emissions monitoring system.
-All components of this CHE Prototype are considered here to provide a consolidated view on the characterization of uncertainties.
-The individual components themselves are discussed in their respective (progress) reports: Observations in D5.1, emissions and transport models in D5.3, inversion / data assimilation methodology in D5.5 and D5.9 provides a synthesis of these building blocks for an end-to-end prototype system.
-The focus of this report is first to list the uncertainty components of the individual building blocks for the prototype and how they contribute to the overall posterior uncertainty estimations, second to identify tools and metrics to evaluate and benchmark the posterior uncertainty estimates of the prototype, and third to identify the immediate development needs of the prototype with respect to the uncertainty representation as well as longer term research priorities together with an estimate of the required efforts.
-The overall posterior uncertainty estimate of the CHE prototype arises from uncertainties in the prior data, the model uncertainty, uncertainties in the observations as well as from the ability of the inversion / data assimilation to correctly represent the posterior uncertainty given the uncertainties of the before listed ingredients.
+This deliverable document reports on the ingredients required for a robust representation of uncertainties in the main building blocks of the CHE prototype anthropogenic CO2 emissions monitoring system including the prior, observation, model and methodological uncertainties.
+All components of this CHE prototype are considered here to provide a consolidated view on the characterisation of uncertainties.
+The individual components themselves are discussed in their respective reports: Observations in D5.2, emissions and transport models in D5.4, inversion / data assimilation methodology in D5.6 while D5.9 provides a synthesis of these building blocks for an end-to-end prototype system.
+The focus of this report is first to list the uncertainty components of the individual building blocks for the prototype and how they contribute to the overall posterior uncertainty estimations, second to identify tools and metrics to evaluate and benchmark the posterior uncertainty estimates of the prototype, and third to identify and prioritise the immediate development needs (to be achieved in the H2020 CoCO2 project) of the prototype with respect to the uncertainty representation as well as longer term research needs (potentially to be addressed in future Horizon Europe research calls) together with an estimate of the required efforts.
+The overall posterior uncertainty estimate of the CHE prototype arises from uncertainties in the prior data, the model uncertainty, uncertainties in the observations as well as from the ability of the inversion / data assimilation system to correctly provide the posterior uncertainty given the uncertainties of the before listed ingredients.

 An important aspect for the development of the CHE prototype is to identify the research needs for the near-term (next 3-4 year) development steps.
 This report lists these immediate development needs with an estimate of the required effort for the prototype with respect to the uncertainty representation in Table 3.
-It also provides a high-level overview of research priorities beyond the near-term development needs (Table 4).
-The report also emphasises the importance of benchmarking and evaluating the posterior uncertainty estimates of the prototype system.
-This aspect of the report will be extended for in the final version.
+It also provides a high-level overview of research needs beyond the near-term development needs (Table 4).
+Besides identifying the development needs this report also suggests a prioritisation of the near-term development steps for the prototype.
+The three most important and beneficial (in terms of posterior uncertainty representation) priorities are: